 A final quote will be given for your approval before starting any job.
 If you’re working within a budget, let me know and I’ll be happy to provide you with options.

-Rush service is sometimes possible for an added fee.
-Any project needed within 48 hours, after office hours, or during the weekend is automatically considered rush service.
-For longer projects the timelines will vary; ask me for a specific quote.
+Rush service is sometimes possible for an added fee (25%).
+Any project needed within 48 hours, after office hours, or during weekends is automatically considered rush service.
+For longer projects timelines will vary; ask me for a specific quote.

-Evaluations and quotes are provided for free and without any obligation.
+Evaluations and quotes are provided free of charge and without any obligation.

 You can pay via Interac eTransfer (recommended for clients with a bank account in Canada) or Paypal / credit card (fees might apply).